Is 3 days in New York enough?

 Bryant Park

 One of the nicest parks in New York, Bryant Park is close to New York Public Library and significantly less touristy than Central Park.
-Once a mecca for drug dealing and prostitution, it was renovated in the 1990s and it now is a gathering place for people who practice yoga and martial arts.
-Head there in the early morning for a higher chance to see people buzzing about.
+Locals love it and affectionately call it Manhattan’s Town Square.

 Empire State Building

-The Empire State Building is the most famous skyscraper in Manhattan.
-Completed in 1931, back then this was the tallest building in the world.
-It may not be the tallest building in town, but the views from its deck are absolutely stunning.
+It may not be the tallest building in town anymore, but the views from its deck are absolutely stunning.
 In fact, if you only go up one skyscraper during your 3 days in New York, it has to be this one.

-You need around 90 minutes to visit the Empire State Building, and you must get tickets in advance.
-You can consider this Empire State Building Observatory tickets, or, as a great alternative, this Empire State Building day and night entry.
+You can consider this Empire State Building Observatory tickets, or, as a great alternative, this Empire State Building day and night entry which gives you the option of seeing the city in a different light every time.

 Flatiron Building